 Signing up for Grove couldn’t be easier…click here to go to their website to answer a few questions about your home and cleaning routines, pick which products you would like them to send, and they will be shipped for free directly to your door (no running out to Target for toilet bowl cleaner or hand soap!).

-New customers to Grove will get 3 free Mrs. Meyer’s holiday-scented products…in orange clove or peppermint, as well as a Grove Bubble Up, for free, when you spend at least $20:
+New customers to Grove will get free Mrs. Meyer’s products, when you spend at least $20.

 If you’re a time-starved busy mom that prefers using environmentally-friendly products in the home that you share with your kids, you’ll love the benefits that you receive by using Grove Collaborative.
 I’ve personally been a customer for well over a year, and I love it…my home is cleaner and healthier and I save time and money.